2014 Sony Pictures hack: Hack and perpetrators

 On December 8, 2014, alongside the eighth large data dump of confidential information, the Guardians of Peace threatened Sony with language relating to the September 11 attacks that drew the attention of U.S. security agencies.
-North Korean state-sponsored hackers are suspected by the United States of being involved in part due to specific threats made toward Sony and movie theaters showing The Interview, a comedy film about an assassination attempt against Kim Jong-un.
+North Korean state-sponsored hackers are suspected by the United States of being involved in part due to specific threats made toward Sony and movie theaters showing The Interview, a comedy film about an assassination attempt against Kim Jong Un.
 North Korean officials had previously expressed concerns about the film to the United Nations, stating that "to allow the production and distribution of such a film on the assassination of an incumbent head of a sovereign state should be regarded as the most undisguised sponsoring of terrorism as well as an act of war."

 In its first quarter financials for 2015, Sony Pictures set aside $15 million to deal with ongoing damages from the hack.
-Sony has bolstered its cyber-security infrastructure as a result, using solutions to prevent similar hacks or data loss in the future.
-Sony co-chairperson Amy Pascal announced in the wake of the hack that she would step down as of May 2015, and instead will become more involved with film production under Sony.
+Sony bolstered its cyber-security infrastructure as a result, using solutions to prevent similar hacks or data loss in the future.
+Sony co-chairperson Amy Pascal announced in the wake of the hack that she would step down effective May 2015, and instead will become more involved with film production under Sony.